-- There is form available in the department office which asks for the name of guide (supervisor), chairperson and examiners.
-This is supposed to filled, along with the guide’s signature, before presentation.
+- There is a form available in the department office which asks for the name of guide (supervisor), chairperson and examiners.
+This is supposed to be filled, along with the guide’s signature, before the presentation.
 Fill this and submit it in the office.

 - If your external is from outside IITB, there are some honorarium forms and invitation letters to be sent.
 These are available at the department office.